surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of Global Functions with parameters from Data Fields

-Global parameters Provides access to the user
+Global parameters Provides access to the users.

 ## Usage of Global Parameters with reference from Data Field values

             welcome to Biplus